kroxylicious/kroxylicious-junit5-extension/DEV_GUIDE.md

 There is an incompatibility between HTTP connection timeout expectations of [testcontainers-java](https://github.com/testcontainers/testcontainers-java) and the Podman API.
 This can result in sporadic test failures when running the Integration Tests under Podman.
-It manifests as failed or hanging REST API calls that lead to test failures and test hangs.
+It manifests as failed or hanging REST API calls that leads to test failures and test hangs.

 It affects Linux and Mac OS X.
 On Linux it manifests as Http calls failing with a `Broken Pipe` exception.